 The Physics program is impacted and could make use of a second laboratory.
-Currently, all Physics courses are taught in a single room, making it difficult to schedule simultaneous or overlapping sections of any Physics classes.
+While there will be two lecture rooms in Lark Hall, the rooms will be shared amongst the three departments.
+Presumably, this will still make it difficult to schedule simultaneous or overlapping sections of any Physics classes.
 This limits options for students and makes it difficult to provide adequate lab support.